You should begin at this link to get an overview of the instrumental music program: Beginning Instrumental Music at Fairmount Park

 I don’t see an instrument my child wants to play on your list?
 Can she still play this instrument as a 4th grader?

 The flute, clarinet, trumpet, alto sax, trombone, baritone/euphonium, percussion, violin, viola and cello are offered because they are the best choice for beginners at this grade and stage of musical development.
 Highly motivated flute or clarinet players may switch to the oboe or bassoon in middle school.
 This is also true for alto sax players who may switch to tenor or baritone saxophone.
 Highly motivated trumpet players with a great sense of pitch may switch to French Horn as well as string players making a switch to double bass.
 But until students have at least two years of experience on one of the instruments above, and the strength and stature to play the more challenging instruments, beginners should choose one of these instruments.
-Exceptions will be considered for students who are taking private lessons on an instrument not listed above after Mr. Pendergrass consults with the parents, student and private teacher.
+Exceptions will be considered for students who are taking private lessons on an instrument not listed above after Mr. Pendergrass consults with the parents, the student and their private teacher.

-Why isn’t piano or guitar or drumset on the list?
+Why isn’t piano or guitar or drum set on the list?

 What about the drums and percussion?